n4demo/learn-to-run-apps-on-AKS/README-step3.md

 30. In the Azure Portal select the AKS cluster and click Workloads.
 Navigate freely to see K8s objects that have been created.

-# Congratulations you are well on your way to study for the CNCF CKAD exam!!
+# Congratulations!
+Next steps, study for https://www.cncf.io/certification/ckad/

 ### Optional: